Junior Faculty Development Program (JFDP)

 - Proficiency in English sufficient to effectively carry out grant activities in the United States.
 Although an English Language Proficiency test score is not required, applicants must possess a strong command of the English language.

 - Commitment to classroom teaching and desire to strengthen teaching and leadership skills.

 - Scholar’s academic focus must be in one of the program’s offered academic discipline cohorts.

-- Must be available to travel to the United States and participate for the duration of the program from June 30 – September 8, 2019.
+- Must be available to travel to the United States and participate for the duration of the program from end of June till mid-September 2022 (10 weeks).

 - Administrative stipend.